Circus (video game): Release and reception

 Circus was released to arcades in 1977.
 Reflecting on the release, Ivy reflected that the team at Exidy thought the game might appeal to a female audience which "was always the Holy Grail.
 It wasn't violent, it was cute.
 Even the sound was cute!
 The game had a warm and fluffy feel to it that we thought woman could relate to."

 The game was successful at arcades.
 Ivy said that "of all the games we did, [Circus] was the one that made the most profit.
 It was the game that let Exidy grow into a mature company."
-The popularity of the game led to Exidy to manufacture and supply printed circuit boards several companies including Sega who renamed the game Seesaw Jump, Midway who released it as Clowns and Taito who released it as Acrobat.
+The popularity of the game led Exidy to manufacture and supply printed circuit boards for several companies including Sega who renamed the game Seesaw Jump, Midway who released it as Clowns and Taito who released it as Acrobat.
 Midway's version added an "Oof" and "Pow" when one of the characters faceplanted into the ground.

-The arcade game was a commercial success for Taito in Japan, where Circus was among the top ten highest-earning arcade games of 1977 and the year's fourth highest-earning arcade game, below Taito's own Speed Race DX, Atari's Breakout (distributed by Namco) and Universal's Scratch.
+The arcade game was a commercial success for Taito in Japan, where Circus was the fourth highest-earning arcade game of 1977, below Taito's own Speed Race DX, Atari's Breakout (distributed by Namco) and Universal's Scratch.

 Computer and Video Games magazine reviewed the Atari VCS version in 1989, giving it an 82% score.